-The Flat Rate VAT Scheme is a way of paying VAT whereby businesses pay a fixed percentage of their annual turnover.
+The Flat Rate VAT Scheme is a way of paying VAT whereby a business pays a fixed percentage of its annual turnover.

 The VAT Flat Rate Scheme is designed to help simplify the VAT Return process for small businesses.
 It is intended to ensure businesses pay roughly the same amount of VAT without having to complete as much paperwork as other VAT schemes.

 The Flat Rate Scheme enables businesses to keep the difference between the amount paid to HMRC and the amount of VAT charged to customers.
 However, unlike other schemes, businesses paying a flat rate cannot usually reclaim VAT on purchases, with the exception of some capital assets worth over £2,000.

 Can I use the VAT Flat Rate Scheme?

 To join the VAT Flat Rate Scheme, your business must:

 Unlike other VAT accounting schemes, such as the Cash Accounting VAT Scheme businesses looking to use the VAT Flat Rate Scheme must apply to HMRC.
 It is also recommended that you speak to an accountant or professional tax consultant before joining the scheme to find out whether is the best option for you.